 A study of 2,000 UK adults has found that Brits are having worse nights sleep than they ever have before.

-Strange dreams and late night snacking are among the reasons that sleep quality has dropped, as well as worrying, working later into the evening and the change in people’s routines.
+Strange dreams and late night snacking are among the reasons that deep sleep quality has dropped, as well as worrying, working later into the evening and the change in people’s routines.

 A fifth are reading the news before bed, meaning they are unable to sleep as soundly as usual, and half are struggling to adapt to their new schedule.